I'm still in Dubai and spent the week checking out cultural monuments and learning a little about the history of Dubai on a tour.

 The higher the interest rate on the investment, the higher your rate of return.

-This is because all investments are risky (apart from government bonds); every time you invest in something you're taking a risk because you don't know what the future holds.
+Because all investments are risky (apart from government bonds); every time you invest in something you're taking a risk because you don't know what the future holds.

 For now I’m going to suggest another method: ask your financial advisor or investment banker to draw up a risk scenario analysis for you.

-My financial advisor does this for me every quarter – it’s basically a spread sheet where they look at how a change in the rate of return will affect your portfolio, so you have a worst case and best case scenario based on the investment instrument's past performance.
+My financial advisor does this for me every quarter – it’s a spread sheet where they look at how a change in the rate of return will affect your portfolio, so you have a worst case and best case scenario based on the investment instrument's past performance.

 This way you know what you're buying into and you can start to see if your portfolio is underperforming, based on historical performance.